anicholson/dotnich/source/portfolio/index.markdown

 ## Pain <i class='icon-ruby'></i>

-I read Daniel Cook's article "Improving Bug Triage with User Pain", and found it very helpful.
+I read Daniel Cook's article "[Improving Bug Triage with User Pain][pain]", and found it very helpful.
 I decided to knock up a quick CLI tool that I could use to score bugs for my projects quickly and simply :)

 <img src="/images/pain.png">